sentialx/multrin/README.md

 Before running Multrin, please ensure you have [`Node.js`](https://nodejs.org/en/) installed on your machine.
 You can use `npm`, although I highly recommend to use `yarn`.
 In this guide I will use `yarn`.

 Also you will need build tools.
-To install them, please run:
+To install them, please run as administrator:

 ```bash
 $ npm install --global windows-build-tools